Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-Most men carry some fat in their lower belly and pubic area — whether we like to admit it or not.
-When you gain weight, some of that fat builds up around the base of the penis.
-It doesn’t make anything smaller, but it does bury part of the shaft in soft tissue.
+Most men carry some fat in the lower belly and pubic area — whether we like to admit it or not.
+When you gain weight, some of that fat can build up around the base of the penis.
+Nothing is “smaller.”
+It’s just that part of the shaft becomes buried in soft tissue.

-Lose the weight, and suddenly that buried part is visible again.
-No enhancement required — just fewer inches of fat in the way.
+Lose the weight, and that previously hidden portion becomes visible again.
+No enhancement required — just less tissue in the way.

 What I Noticed Personally

-If you’re on your own weight-loss or cycling journey, don’t be surprised if your body surprises you right back.
+If you’re on a weight-loss journey — especially after 50 or 60 — don’t be surprised if your body surprises you right back.

 🚴♂️ Want to Lose Weight by Cycling?